EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 <br>
-![:thumb](Many real applications are limited by memory bandwidth, where moving data rather than performing arithmetic operations becomes the bottleneck.<br>
+![:thumb](Many real applications are limited by memory bandwidth, where moving data rather than performing arithmetic operations becomes the bottleneck.<br><br>
-Therefore, memory bandwidth is a crucial consideration.)
+Memory bandwidth is a crucial consideration.)

 ---
 # Parallelism

-- While it is not possible to increase the clock speed of an individual processor, one can use/add more processing units, i.e. cores.
+- While it is no longer possible to increase the clock speed of an individual processor, one can use/add more processing units, i.e. cores.

 - Many CPUs are now multi-core or many-core, with perhaps O(10) or O(100) cores.